Assistance Dog FAQs

 - Our hearing dogs have a different skill set, primarily involving alerting and orienting recipients to sounds.

 - Our service dogs for veterans with PTSD are trained in nightmare and anxiety interruption, among other skills.

 AnswerCanine Companions dogs are NOT trained to do the following:

-People with physical or developmental disabilities, adults who are Deaf or hard of hearing, as well as professionals working in health care, visitation, educational or criminal justice settings who can demonstrate that an assistance dog will enhance their independence or their quality of life are qualified to apply.
+People with physical or developmental disabilities, adults who are Deaf or hard of hearing, United States Armed Forces veterans with PTSD, as well as professionals working in health care, visitation, educational or criminal justice settings who can demonstrate that an assistance dog will enhance their independence or their quality of life are qualified to apply.